alicebob/miniredis/README.md

  - PING
  - GET
  - SET -- only the simple version, arguments are not supported
+ - EXPIRE
+ - TTL
+ - PERSIST

-Since this is intended to be used in unittests timeouts are not implemented. (but you should be able to check what their EXPIRE values are.
-One day).
+Since this is intended to be used in unittests timeouts are not implemented.
+You can use `Expire()` to see if an expiration is set.
+The value returned will be that what the client set, without any interpretation.
+This is to keep things testable.